mohitpai/journey-optimizer.en/help/using/action/acc-action.md

 * There is no validation that the payload or Campaign message is correct.

-* You cannot use a Campaign action with a segment qualification event.
+* You cannot use a Campaign action with an audience qualification event.

 ## Prerequisites {#prerequisites}